apache/flink/docs/content.zh/docs/connectors/datastream/formats/csv.md

 </dependency>
 ```

+For PyFlink users, you could use it directly in your jobs.

 Flink supports reading CSV files using `CsvReaderFormat`.
 The reader utilizes Jackson library and allows passing the corresponding configuration for the CSV schema and parsing options.

 `CsvReaderFormat` can be initialized and used like this: